rurumii/Messenger/README.md

-# 🐾 Meowly — A Cozy Messenger
+# 🐾 Meowly — A Cozy Messenger App

-Meowly is a cozy and minimalistic messenger inspired by the atmosphere of sleepy nights and purring cats.
-It is a university project built with microservices architecture using ASP.NET Core and Blazor WebAssembly.
+Meowly is a minimalistic and cozy messenger inspired by Telegram, created as university project.
+It is built with ASP.Net Core and Blazor WebAssembly using a microservices-based architecture.

 ---